o355/PyWeather/.github/CONTRIBUTING.md

 ## Forking PyWeather
 Forking PyWeather is easy, press the big fork button.
 It's forked, hurray!

+(more down here)

-## QA
+# QA
-At this time, contributing to PyWeather QA is not figured out.
+Helping out with PyWeather QA is easy.
+Once I write how to do it in a few months, of course.

-## Wiki
+# Wiki

-## Translating
+# Translating
-At this time, translating PyWeather and the logistics of such has not been figured out.
+At this time, PyWeather is an English-only project.
+I considered the logistics of attempting to translate PyWeather, but it would end up being extremely hard, and to do it effectively it would require basically a refactor.

-You are welcome to fork PyWeather and create a translated version of PyWeather for your language.
+You are welcome to fork PyWeather and create a translated version of PyWeather for your language, and I'll happily advertise it in the readme as long as you keep it updated.

-## Contributing Rewards/Acknowledgements
+# Contributing Rewards/Acknowledgements
 In return for contributing to PyWeather, I'll acknowledge how much of a cool person you are through acknowledgements and contributing levels.
 The levels are as follows:

 * Contributor: You've reported at least 1 issue that required code changes, and/or made 1 pull request.